brentyi/tyro/_sources/examples/basics.rst.txt

 The :mod:`tyro.conf` module contains utilities that can be used in conjunction with :py:data:`typing.Annotated` to configure command-line interfaces beyond what is expressible via static type annotations.
+To apply options globally, these same flags can also be passed via the ``config`` argument of :func:`tyro.cli`.

 Features here are supported, but generally unnecessary and should be used sparingly.